nmogire/http-review/README.md

     <p>
 In HTTP/1.1, the message including all its headers are transferred in cleartext.
 This prompted the development of a security mechanism to protect the HTTP message.
 This began with the development of Secure-HTTP which authenticated the client and worked at the application layer[19].
 S-HTTP involved encrypting the message with both the sender’s and the receiver’s keying material and adding the information about transformations into the header.
 Later, SHTTP gave way to SSL[20] which is a transport layer security protocol that authenticates the server.
 SSL preceded the current standard which is TLS.

-- Security concerns in HTTP/1.1 include[4].
+Security concerns in HTTP/1.1 include:
 - Attacks Based on File and Path Names
 - Attacks Based on Command, Code, or Query Injection
 - Disclosure of Personal Information